impr-learning/English/01-The-Interview.md

 The right things!?
 Like what?

 ### Narrator
 You need to sell yourself, be confident, not `arrogant` and give examples.
-Like: A good example that comes to mind.
-I'm particularly proud of. `Timekeeping` is important to me.
+Like: A good example that `comes to mind`.
+I'm particularly proud of...
+`Timekeeping` is important to me.
+> arrogant
-> 不是很懂这段话，怎么断句的
+> comes to mind

 ### Anna
 Oh right.
 Thanks.
 Perhaps you can come with me?

 ### Narrator
 Sorry Anna, you're `on your own now` – but we'll be listening in.
 Look!
 You've just arrived.
 Good luck!
+> on your own now 全靠你自己了

 ### Paul
 Come in.
 Hello, I'm Paul, the Manager of Tip Top Trading.
 And you must be….?